Tomas-Ka/obsidian-blog/_notes/_Staging/Day 4.md

   - And hakonemoto (Hakone-yumoto)
   - Don't go out from the station
 * Many train pictures (you're welcome Timo)
+* It seems like the different metro stations have different jingles.
+Might be dependant on the line too, I'll have to have a proper look at some point!
+I looked into it, and it's the stations that have separate jingles.
+On large stations the different lines may be separate as well!
 * Last train to gora switches directions and track!
 The conductor and the driver walked out and around the train to change places
 * Second steepest train slope
 * Tour guide in English on the train was really interesting